 Patients Are Designing The Future Of Healthcare

-To unpack how technology is helping change the future of healthcare and healthcare systems, we hosted a webinar in partnership with Microsoft — I was joined by Tony Henderson, Digital Innovation and Healthcare, Essen Naido, Azure Solutions Specialist at Microsoft, and Kath Blackham, VERSA’s CEO.
+To unpack how technology is helping change the future of healthcare and healthcare systems, we hosted a webinar in partnership with Microsoft — we were joined by Tony Henderson, Digital Innovation and Healthcare, Essen Naido, Azure Solutions Specialist at Microsoft, and Kath Blackham, VERSA’s CEO.

 The webinar was inspired by the focus shift in tech companies to widen from a consumer-only offering, and directly address industry-specific needs.
 This opportunity led to innovation, we saw technology companies become successful and start exploring how the products or services they offered could integrate or solve healthcare use cases.
 Now we have patient data systems, automated online appointment booking and cloud integration.
 But the latest catalyst has been COVID-19, a recent pandemic that spreads through human contact which is putting duress on healthcare systems around the world.
 This change has forced many providers to pivot and adopt virtual care.